lanl/GLUE/paper.md

 experimental observables and the underlying microphysics.
-The properties of the larger scales are often affected by the microscale behavior incorporated usually into the equations of state and ionic and electronic transport coefficients .
-Instead of incorporating this information using reliable molecular dynamics (MD) simulations, one often needs to use theoretical models, due to the inability of MD to reach engineering scales .
+The properties of the larger scales are often affected by the microscale behavior incorporated usually into the equations of state and ionic and electronic transport coefficients [@liboff1959transport;@rinderknecht2014first;
+@rosenberg2015assessment;ross2017transition].
+Instead of incorporating this information using reliable molecular dynamics (MD) simulations, one often needs to use theoretical models, due to the inability of MD to reach engineering scales [@glosli2007extending;@marinak1998comparison].
 One way to resolve this issue is by enabling scale bridging between MD simulations and meso- and macroscale models.

-### State of the art
+# State of the art

 Traditionally, multiscale simulations combine multiple simulation methods that need to be simultaneously executed and coordinated.
 To achieve this, we use asynchronous task-based runtime systems that include load balancers.
-Such load balancers can schedule and migrate tasks to maintain throughput; however, the issue of fault tolerance remains .
-To avoid this, checkpointing is often used , but it could be prohibitively expensive when its output frequency is high.
-Other works such as the `mystic` framework  is more geared towards large-scale machine learning techniques .
+Such load balancers can schedule and migrate tasks to maintain throughput; however, the issue of fault tolerance remains [@cappello2009fault].
+To avoid this, checkpointing is often used [@koo1987checkpointing], but it could be prohibitively expensive when its output frequency is high.
+Other works such as the `mystic` framework [@mysticGit] is more geared towards large-scale machine learning techniques [@mckerns2012building].
 Such codes are not designed toward coupling multiscale simulations but have been demonstrated to be highly effective at solving hard optimization problems.

 In this work, we propose the `G`eneric `L`earning `U`ser `E`nablement
 (`GLUE`) Code to facilitate the coupling between scales.
-The `GLUE` Code builds upon previous work on multiscale coupling .
+The `GLUE` Code builds upon previous work on multiscale coupling [@haack2021enabling;
+@pavel2017using:@pavel2015database].
 At its simplest, we determine what physical properties must be exchanged between the various scales and derive application programming interfaces (APIs) from these.